aws-samples/amazon-mwaa-examples/usecases/mwaa-observability-enhancement/README.md

 The DAG file and scripts in this project define how we can use a correlation_id across tasks within a DAG.
 Having the unique identifier helps improve the end-to-end observability for a DAG run.
 It helps to reduce the time to look through different log sources and enables for faster troubleshooting of a DAG run.

-Refer to the following ['blog']() for more detials <link to be provided>
+Refer to the following [blog]() for more detials <link to be provided>

 ## Architecture

 ![Correlation ID across DAG run](./images/mwaa_observability.png)

 ## Prerequistes for Deployment
-Execute the ['MWAA analytics workshop'](https://catalog.us-east-1.prod.workshops.aws/workshops/795e88bb-17e2-498f-82d1-2104f4824168/en-US) and then use the scripts present in the github repo to gain more observability of your DAG run
+Execute the [MWAA analytics workshop](https://catalog.us-east-1.prod.workshops.aws/workshops/795e88bb-17e2-498f-82d1-2104f4824168/en-US) and then use the scripts present in the github repo to gain more observability of your DAG run

 - Place the DAG file 'data_pieplie.py' in the S3 bucket 'dags' folder
 - Place the script files in the S3 bucket 'scripts' folder